swiftlang/swift-evolution/proposals/0316-global-actors.md

 This proposal introduces *global actors*, which extend the notion of actor isolation outside of a single actor type, so that global state (and the functions that access it) can benefit from actor isolation, even if the state and functions are scattered across many different types, functions and modules.
 Global actors make it possible to safely work with global variables in a concurrent program, as well as modeling other global program constraints such as code that must only execute on the "main thread" or "UI thread".

-Global actors also provide a means to eliminate data races on global and static variables, by introducing a requirement that any mutable global or static variable be annotated with a global actor.
+Global actors also provide a means to eliminate data races on global and static variables, allowing access to such variables to be synchronized via a global actor.

 Swift-evolution thread: [Pitch #1](https://forums.swift.org/t/pitch-global-actors/45706)